 - Italian Seasoning

 - Sweetener (Sugar or a 1:1 sugar substitute such as granulated monk fruit sweetener)

 In a small bowl add olive oil, red wine vinegar, minced garlic, Italian seasoning, sweetener, salt, and pepper.
 Whisk together and set aside,

-In a large bowl layer kale, roasted bell pepper, artichoke hearts, cucumber, tomatoes, red onion, olives, pepperoncini, salami, mozzarella, parmesan, and fresh basil.
+Layer kale, roasted bell pepper, artichoke hearts, cucumber, tomatoes, red onion, olives, pepperoncini, salami, mozzarella, parmesan, and fresh basil in a large bowl.